AICoE/integration-demo-summit-2022/docs/Intro.md

-# Summit 2022 OCTO Keynote Demo!
+# ML @ THE EDGE!

-In this demo we will walk you through how to manage a machine learning application lifecycle on an edge device using a couple of projects developed by Red Hat's Emerging Technologies group.
-Specifically, Open Data Hub, Microshift and Meteor running on the Operate First Community cloud.
+In this demo we will walk through what it takes to manage a machine learning application's lifecycle on an edge device using a few projects developed by Red Hat's Emerging Technologies group.
+Specifically, we will use [Open Data Hub](https://opendatahub.io/), [Microshift](https://github.com/redhat-et/microshift) and [Meteor](https://shower.meteor.zone/) along with a couple other open source projects running on the [Operate First community cloud](https://www.operate-first.cloud/).

-The goal of this project is to demonstrate the development, training and deployment of a real intelligent edge device, an autonomous RV car, via the [Operate First community cloud](https://www.operate-first.cloud/) with resiliency to supply chain attacks.
+The goal of this project is to demonstrate the development, training and deployment of an intelligent application onto an edge device, an autonomous RV car, via the [Operate First community cloud](https://www.operate-first.cloud/).

 ## The Approach